JamesLauer/iss-weather-pipeline/README.md

 This pipeline has been designed so that:

 * It can run without a computer running (i.e. it is run automatically in the cloud daily with no manual operation required)
-* It is serverless, which means that the microservices are externally managed and costs are only incurred when the microservices are used
+* It is serverless, which means that the microservices are externally managed and costs are only incurred when the microservices are run
 * The number of countries and cities can be scaled easily (subject to API limits)

 ## Data Sources